trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

             );
 ```

 You must also pass in a function prototype for DInvoke.
-This lets the Delegate know how to setup the stack when it invokes the function.
-If you compare this to how you would normally invoke unmanaged code in C# (by self-injecting shellcode), this is MUCH easier!
+This lets the Delegate know how to set up the stack when it invokes the function.
+If you compare this to how you would normally invoke unmanaged code from memory in C# (by self-injecting shellcode), this is MUCH easier!

 The code below demonstrates how this is used for the `NtCreateThreadEx` function in `ntdll.dll`.
 The delegate (that sets up the function prototype) is stored in the `SharpSploit.Execution.DynamicInvoke.Native.DELEGATES` struct.
 The wrapper method is `SharpSploit.Execution.DynamicInvoke.Native.NtCreateThreadEx` that takes all of the same parameters that you would expect to use in a normal PInvoke.